 Q. What prompted you to go for the sales training intervention now?

-A. We are constantly facing sales pressure over the last many years competing with China and not able to increase margins.
-The new product launches are quite weak and we get sales from few large accounts only.
+A. We are constantly facing sales pressure over the last many years competing with many newer low-cost players and not able to increase margins.
+The new product launches are quite weak and we get sales from a few large accounts only.

-In this blog, based on our experiences of working with multiple companies of different industries, we have following 6 circumstances where sales training is mandatory.
+In this blog, based on our experiences of working with multiple companies of different industries, we have the following 6 circumstances where sales enablement in the form of training or coaching is mandatory.

 depends on few star performers

 Sales are happening, but results are not uniform.
-It varies based on markets, products or even on few star performers.
+It varies based on markets, products, or even on a few star performers.
 As a part of motivation, it is best to bring uniformity in results by helping the sales team learn best practices and adopt a unified process.

 2. Entry of new competitors affecting sales